v7herman4/ai-agentic-insights/blog-Copilot-and-Evaluation-Service.md

 In fact, Microsoft recommends that AI solutions follow **continuous monitoring and evaluation** practices.
 This includes capturing runtime metrics, logging interactions, and continuously evaluating those interactions against key criteria.
 You can learn more about this approach [here](https://learn.microsoft.com/en-us/azure/ai-foundry/how-to/monitor-applications) and [here](https://learn.microsoft.com/en-us/azure/ai-foundry/how-to/continuous-evaluation-agents).

-## Introducing My Solution: Copilot Studio + Azure AI Observability
+## Introducing Our Solution: Copilot Studio + Azure AI Observability

-To address this need, I built a solution that connects Copilot Studio agents with Azure AI Observability and Evaluation services.
+To address this need, we built a solution that connects Copilot Studio agents with Azure AI Observability and Evaluation services.
 Here’s how it works:

 1. **Conversation Capture**
 Every conversation with your Copilot Studio agent is automatically stored in Dataverse tables (standard functionality).

 2. **Evaluation Pipeline**
-My solution extracts these conversations and sends them to **Azure AI Observability** via the **Evaluation API**.
+The solution extracts these conversations and sends them to **Azure AI Observability** via the **Evaluation API**.

 3. **Evaluation & Insights**
 The Azure AI Evaluation Service analyzes the conversations using various **evaluators**, including:
 - **General Purpose Evaluators**: For relevance, fluency, and coherence ([details](https://learn.microsoft.com/en-us/azure/ai-foundry/concepts/evaluation-evaluators/general-purpose-evaluators))
 - **Risk & Safety Evaluators**: For harmful content, bias, and security issues ([details](https://learn.microsoft.com/en-us/azure/ai-foundry/concepts/evaluation-evaluators/risk-safety-evaluators))

-4. **Dataverse Reporting (Out-of-the-Box)**
+4. ** Reporting with Power BI and Dataverse (Out-of-the-Box)**
 Once the evaluations are complete, the results are automatically stored back into Dataverse.
 To make it even easier to analyze the data, this solution includes **pre-built Power BI reports** that work right out of the box.

 These reports allow you to: